Introduction

 How risky are interest-only mortgages?

-A mortgage that is interest-only can be risky without an effective mortgage repayment plan or strategy to repay the capital at the end of mortgage term.
-If investments or property sales fall short, leaving you with a significant debt that must be addressed quickly.
+An interest-only mortgage can be risky without an effective repayment plan or strategy to repay the capital at the end of the mortgage term.
+If investments or property sales fall short, you will leave with a significant debt that must be addressed quickly.

 Can you get interest-only mortgages anymore?